liufei2016/ncRNA/README.md

-# ncRNA insight
+# NCRNA insight
-- a tool for modeling, visualizing and analyzing ncRNA networks
+NCRNA insight - a tool for modeling, visualizing and analyzing ncRNA networks
 # Manual
-Manual can be found at [Manual.pdf](https://github.com/liufei2016/ncRNA/blob/master/Manual.pdf).
-The examples in the manual can be downloaded from Examples, which include:
+Manual can be found at [Manual.pdf](https://github.com/liufei2016/ncRNA/blob/master/Manual.pdf), which include the following parts:
 - model construction
 - static analysis
 - dynamic analysis
+The examples in the manual can be downloaded from Examples.
 # News
-<br>2020-08-20 The first version of ncRNA was released.
+<br>2019-08-20 The first version of ncRNA was released.
 <br>2021-08-18 A stable version of ncRNA was finished and internally used.
 <br>2021-08-31 A stable version of ncRNA was released for public use.
 # Table of Contents